fansyfs/XYAlertView/README.md

 2. invoke XYShowAlert(@"Hello!") anywhere in your code to popup the alert view.

 ## Cases
-- complete way to create a customized alert view with block.
+- completely way to create a customized alert view with block.

 <img src="http://media3.doudouy.com/users/251/userPhoto/origin/1343356324907.jpg"/>